mohitpai/journey-optimizer.en/help/using/campaigns/modify-stop-campaign.md

 # Modify or stop a campaign {#modify-stop-campaign}

-Once a campaign has been activated, you can edit it or stop it at any time.
+Once a campaign has been activated, you can edit or stop it at any time.
 To do this, follow the steps below.

 ## Modify an activated campaign {#modify}